cysouw/diathesis/text/c07_reflexive.md

 c.
 Ich habe den Elefanten geduscht.
 :::

 Similarly, reflexive anticausative (see [@sec:reflexive-anticausative]) might seem to have a 'free' reflexive [@next a].
 However, the two possibilities are clearly distinguished by a different perfekt auxiliary [@next b].
 Also a transitive variant is possible [@next c].
-This all indicates that a verb like *abkühlen* is a reflexive anticausative, and the intransitive construction without *sich* is a 'Zustandspassiv' anticausative (see [@sec:participles-sein-zustandspassiv]).
+This all indicates that a verb like *abkühlen* is a reflexive anticausative, and the intransitive construction without *sich* is a *Zustandspassiv* anticausative (see [@sec:participles-sein-zustandspassiv]).

 ::: ex
 a.
 Die Luft kühlt (sich) ab.